Ayamarre/Recordurbate-Android/README.md

 # Recordurbate
-The act of recording a Chaturbate live stream
+The act of recording a Chaturbate live stream.
+Credits to @oliverjrose99 & @divenxx

-Youtube-dl was previously broken, please update your installs to >= 2019.11.22
 ## Requirements
 * Linux / Android (with Termux)
 * Python 3+ (requests)